 How to Get Your Press Releases Noticed

-This article is for public information officers (PIOs) eager to distribute their astronomy-related press releases to interested science writers in the absence of the AAS press-release-forwarding service, which ceased operation on 4 December 2020.
+This article is for public information officers (PIOs) eager to distribute their astronomy-related press releases to interested science writers in the absence of the AAS press-release-forwarding service, which ceased operation in December 2020 after 35 years.